OwenHamill/OwenHamill/README.md

 - I'm employed at Devoteam Creative Tech in Stockholm, Sweden.
 - I'm comfortable working in Java and Go.
 - I'm currently learning Kotlin and Rust.
-- 📫 How to reach me ...
+- 📫 You can reach me at owen.hamill@devoteam.com

 <!---
 OwenHamill/OwenHamill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.